curl/everything-curl/building-binary.md

 The most common ones are described below.

-### apt-get
+### apt

-`apt-get` is a tool to install prebuilt packages on Debian Linux and Ubuntu Linux distributions and derivates.
+`apt` is a tool to install prebuilt packages on Debian Linux and Ubuntu Linux distributions and derivates.

 To install the curl command-line tool, you usually just

-    apt-get install curl
+    apt install curl

 …and that then makes sure the dependencies are installed and usually libcurl is then also installed as an individual package.